15Max/CloudProject/README.md

 ## Author
 [**Marta Lucas**](https://github.com/15Max)

-Check out the [presentation](https://github.com/15Max/CloudProject/presentation) for a quick overview of the project.  #TODO add correct link
+Check out the [presentation](https://github.com/15Max/CloudProject/presentation.pdf) for a quick overview of the project.